migueldias99/Python-Projects/README.md

 # Python-projects
-In this repository, there are some compilations of small python projects.
+In this repository, there are some compilations of small python projects, using the Streamlist python library.